KonaTeam/kona-api/sections/spaces.md

 Most resources in Kona are organized into spaces.
 This API allows you to create, read, update, delete, and manage membership to spaces.

 When getting or creating a space, it may be useful to receive a list of users that are in that space.
 You can do this by passing `"include": "users"` as a root level JSON node in the request.
+See [Users schema](users.md#schema).

 Schema  <a name='schema'><a>
 ------------